1. Why don’t LID 15 and LID 19 operate as one LID? Why the separation?

 10. When will the third-party remediation recommendations be available?
 How long before they are implemented?

 Phase 1 of the Third-Party Engineering Review is posted here.
-Phase 2 and 3 are anticipated before the end of 2018.
+Phase II is posted here.
+Phase III is anticipated by Summer 2019.

 11. Why doesn’t LID 15 pay for LID 19 improvements?